Paula Badosa: 2022: Third WTA title, world No. 2

-2023: Multiple injuries, out of top 65
+2023: United Cup, Multiple injuries, out of top 50

 She started the season representing Spain at the United Cup.
 She came back from a set down to defeat Harriet Dart in the first round-robin tie against Great Britain.
-She was scheduled to play the mixed doubles alongside Rafa Nadal, but both withdrew as Spain had already lost the tie.
+She was scheduled to play the mixed doubles alongside Rafael Nadal, but both withdrew as Spain had already lost the tie.
 Despite being scheduled to play both singles and mixed doubles again against Australia, she did not take part in any of those matches as Spain had no chances of advancing to the knockout stage.

 At the Adelaide International 2, she reached the semifinals with wins over Anett Kontaveit, lucky loser Kaia Kanepi and Beatriz Haddad Maia.
-She had to withdraw from her semifinal match against Daria Kasatkina due to a tight injury.
+She had to withdraw from her semifinal match against Daria Kasatkina due to a thigh injury.
 That injury made her miss the Australian Open, where she was scheduled to play Caty McNally in the first round, dropping outside of the top 20.

 She recovered in time for the middle east swing, but had to withdraw from the Abu Dhabi Open ahead of her first round match against Liudmila Samsonova due to illness.
 At the Qatar Ladies Open, she suffered a straight sets first round loss to Haddad Maia.
 The following week at Dubai, Samsonova came back from a set down to defeat Badosa in the first round.

 She arrived at Indian Wells without a coach, as she parted ways with Jorge Garcia.
 After a first round bye, she defeated compatriot Nuria Párrizas Díaz in straight sets, before losing to Australian Open finalist and eventual champion Elena Rybakina in straight sets.
 At the Miami Open, she defeated Laura Siegemund in the second round in a three-hour, three-set match, in a match where Siegemund took an 11-minute toilet break after losing the first set, and a long medical timeout in the middle of the third set that made Badosa had to warm up with a ball kid while waiting for the match to resume.
 In the third round, she had to play Rybakina again, losing in three sets despite having a match point in the second set.
 These early losses, while defending semifinals and quarterfinals from 2022, made her drop outside of the top 30 in the rankings.